 4. Have a support group

 Cancer can cause you to feel isolated.
 Many patients even experience guilt or shame from feeling that their lifestyle choices may have caused their diagnosis.
 Others may struggle with the idea of needing help while undergoing treatment.
-Although these feelings are certainly normal, it is imperative that you allow loved ones to help you.
+Although these feelings are certainly normal, you must allow loved ones to help you.

 Surround yourself with good, positive people who can help during your treatment.
-This will allow you to talk about your diagnosis and how you feel, giving you an outlet to express yourself in a positive way.
+This will allow you to talk about your diagnosis and how you feel, giving you an outlet to express yourself positively.
 Be willing to accept help from family members, neighbors, church members, or others willing to assist you.

 You could also find a support group online through social media, allowing you to connect with others with whom you share similar experiences.
 Talking to friends and family, asking for help, and connecting with a support group are all critical to successfully coping with cancer.